-The members of the Baptist church have purchased the lot on corner of Main and Second streets from Benj.
+The members of the Baptist church have purchased the lot on the corner of Main and Second streets from Benj.
 Kern, during the past week.
 The price being $4000.
-They intends to erect a new church and will commence work immediately.
+They intend to erect a new church and will commence work immediately.

 15 July 1899

-Ground was broken on Monday for the foundation of the handsome new Baptist Church that will be erected on the corner of Second and Main street.
+Ground was broken on Monday for the foundation of the handsome new Baptist Church that will be erected on the corner of Second and Main streets.

 16 June 1900